MooersLab/org-mode-voice-in/README.md

 The current progression is for people to start using VS Code and switch to Vim when they want more control over their editor.
 After a few years of Vim, they finally realized how much fun they were missing by not configuring their editor with Emacs LISP.
-A recent report by Professor Marcus Birkenkrahe demonstrated how computer science students could start using Emacs within a few weeks, skipping the long phases of moving through VS Code and Vim before reaching Emacs.
+Talks ( []() and []() ) by Professor Marcus Birkenkrahe demonstrated how computer science students could start using Emacs within a few weeks, skipping the long phases of moving through VS Code and Vim before reaching Emacs.

 ## Usage
 After the commands have been uploaded, you can utilize them straight away.